-AT&T won't charge fee for FaceTime over cellular, but only Mobile Share customers can use itAlex Wagner - Deputy Managing Editor, News Desk
+AT&T won't charge fee for FaceTime over cellular, but only Mobile Share customers can use itAlex Wagner - Editorial Director of News and Content

 Following speculation that AT&T may charge users for FaceTime over cellular use in iOS 6, the carrier today provided a clarification on the situation.
 AT&T has released a statement explaining that it won't charge customers for FaceTime over cellular use, but only those customers signed up for one of its upcoming Mobile Share plans will have access to the feature.
 That means that customers still gripping tight to an unlimited data plan or some other data offering won't be able to use FaceTime over cellular, though AT&T notes that those users be able to FaceTime over a Wi-Fi connection.
 The full statement from AT&T: